 Here are general guidelines for kittens' stages of development that provide an outline of what to expect during their first 18 months of life.

 You'll also find tips that will help you and your kitten get the most out of the those important first 18 months.

-Birth to two weeks: your kitten's neonatal period
+Birth to 2 weeks: the neonatal period

 - Kitten learns to orient toward sound.